Impact of the local valley splitting on the coherence of conveyor-belt spin shuttling in $^{28}$Si/SiGe: Results

-The $P_\text{S}(d, \tau_\text{S})$ measured at $B=\SI{0.3}{\tesla}$ (Fig.~\ref{fig:shuttle_time_measurements}c with maximal velocity \SI{2.8}{\meter \per \second}) exhibits a smaller frequency of singlet-triplet oscillations, as expected, but also reveals very different spin-decoherence characteristics.
-Here, we observe a sudden reduction of the visibility of the oscillations and thus increase of spin-decoherence after passage beyond $d=\SI{50}{\nano \meter}$ (dashed line in Fig.~\ref{fig:shuttle_time_measurements}c).
+The $P_\text{S}(d, \tau_\text{S})$ measured at $B=\SI{0.3}{\tesla}$ (Fig.~\ref{fig:shuttle_time_measurements}c with maximal velocity \SI{2.8}{\meter \per \second}) exhibits a smaller frequency of ST-oscillations, as expected, but also reveals very different signal-decay characteristics.
+Here, we observe a sudden reduction of the visibility of the oscillations and thus increase of signal decay after passage beyond $d=\SI{50}{\nano \meter}$ (dashed line in Fig.~\ref{fig:shuttle_time_measurements}c).
 Remarkably, this coincides with the first spin-valley resonance passed by shuttling (dashed vertical red lines in Fig.~\ref{fig:shuttle_time_measurements}a).
-Repeating the measurement with a reduced $B=\SI{0.1}{\tesla}$ (Fig.~\ref{fig:shuttle_time_measurements}d), the sudden loss of spin coherence appears at larger $d=\SI{240}{\nano \meter}$ (black solid line), which coincides with the first spin-valley resonance at the corresponding reduced $E_\text{Z}$ (solid violet line in Fig.~\ref{fig:shuttle_time_measurements}d).
-Furthermore, when following $P_\text{S}(d, \tau_\text{S})$ oscillations for constant shuttle velocities (see arrows in Fig.~\ref{fig:shuttle_time_measurements}c as a guide), we observe that shuttling across spin-valley resonances with higher velocity tends to preserve the spin coherence compared to lower shuttle velocities for both magnetic fields.
-Specifically, at the largest $v_\text{S}=\SI{2.8}{\meter /\second}$, the oscillation amplitude is unchanged and the spin coherence is not affected by the resonance.
-The opposite trend is observed if the onset of spin decoherence coincides with the crossing of valley splitting minimum in Fig.~\ref{fig:shuttle_time_measurements}b.
+Repeating the measurement with a reduced $B=\SI{0.1}{\tesla}$ (Fig.~\ref{fig:shuttle_time_measurements}d), the sudden loss of signal appears at larger $d=\SI{240}{\nano \meter}$ (black solid line), which coincides with the first spin-valley resonance at the corresponding reduced $E_\text{Z}$ (solid violet line in Fig.~\ref{fig:shuttle_time_measurements}d).
+Furthermore, when following $P_\text{S}(d, \tau_\text{S})$ oscillations for constant shuttle velocities (see arrows in Fig.~\ref{fig:shuttle_time_measurements}c as a guide), we observe that shuttling across spin-valley resonances with higher velocity tends to preserve the ST-oscillations compared to lower shuttle velocities for both magnetic fields.
+Specifically, at the largest $v_\text{S}=\SI{2.8}{\meter /\second}$, the oscillation amplitude is unchanged and the signal strength is not affected by the resonance.
+The opposite trend is observed if the onset of signal decay coincides with the crossing of valley splitting minimum in Fig.~\ref{fig:shuttle_time_measurements}b.

-We support our observations by the Fourier transforms of $P_\text{S}(d, \tau_\text{S})$, plotted as functions of frequency $f$ divided by $2\mu_B B/h$ (Fig.~\ref{fig:shuttle_time_measurements}e,f,g) underneath the corresponding panels Fig.~\ref{fig:shuttle_time_measurements}b,c,d.
-This extracts the integrated difference of the electron $\Delta g$-factor for various shuttle distances $d$, because the acquired phase during shuttling is the integral over the Larmor-phases $\phi$ the electron spin acquires along its shuttle trajectory \cite{Struck23}
+We support our observations by the Fourier transforms of $P_\text{S}(d, \tau_\text{S})$, plotted as functions of frequency $f$ divided by $2\mu_B B/h$ (Fig.~\ref{fig:shuttle_time_measurements}e-g) underneath the corresponding panels Fig.~\ref{fig:shuttle_time_measurements}b,c,d.
+This extracts the integrated difference $\Delta g$ of the electron $g$-factors for various shuttle distances $d$, because the acquired phase during shuttling is the integral over the Larmor phases $\phi$ the electron spin acquires along its shuttle trajectory \cite{Struck23}

 where $\overline{\Delta g}_{\mu\nu}(d) =\frac{1}{d}\int_{0}^{d} \Delta g_{\mu\nu}(x)\mathrm{d}x$, and we have assumed that $v_\text{S}$ is approximately constant despite the presence of electrostatic disorder.